 Diabetic kidney disease “Diabetic nephropathy”:

 Kidney disease caused by Diabetes is called Diabetic Nephropathy.
 It is a chronic and progressive disease that develops in a third of people with diabetes.
 High blood glucose levels affect the small vessels throughout the body and also those that are part of the kidneys.
 When these small vessels or capillaries are damaged, they do not work properly affecting their function, filtration Toxic products can then accumulate in the blood, while other necessary substances such as proteins are eliminated in the urine improperly.
-If this progresses, we can reach the complete loss of kidney function that stops its filtration process.
+If this progresses, we can reach the complete loss of kidney function that stops its filtration process, warns nephrologist in Delhi.

 Risk factors for kidney disease in Diabetes: